We Are New York Bridging, Belonging, & Building Community logo

 Developed by high school students, the Common Threads card game highlights the richness of both personal and social identities, and seeks to find connection and commonalities across lines of difference.
 The character cards address the many layers of identity among various historical and public figures, artists, celebrities, scientists, athletes, and musicians.

 The game uses several proven methods from psychology including “finding commonality,” a technique that tasks players to explore commonalities among the varied 100-character card deck.
 This highlights that our identities are multi-layered and shaped by a variety of factors, allowing us to focus on our commonalities and connections.
 Experts agree that this identity work is a crucial starting point in the difficult but vital education necessary to ensure inclusive schools, workplaces, and organizations.
-The Common Threads card game is being integrated into curriculum in classrooms and other organizations as part of the “We Are...!” exhibit and curriculum.
+The Common Threads card game is being integrated into curriculum in classrooms and other organizations as part of The Common Circles Experience exhibit and curriculum.

 Image